NynaSunner/NynaSunner.github.io/shrines/homestuck/cs-info.md

 ### Low/mid/high levels

 Some people use the term "at low levels" as a synonym to the beginning of their development, and you can guess the other two.
-This is because SBURB is a videogame and the Echeladder is the leveling system.
+This is because SBURB is a videogame, and it does indeed feature a leveling system (the Echeladder).
+Though those terms are more commonly used when talking about powers rather than personal growth.

 ### Successful